42lan/boot2root/writeup1.md

 	return func4(n - 2) + func4(n - 1);
 }
 ```
-Fourth phase calls `func4` to take our input number N as index then compares Nth fibonacci number with `55`.
-Since index starts from 0, we input index `9` to get 55.
 </details>

 ## Phase 5.
 Magic cipher
 <details>
 <summary>Details...</summary>

+On this phase bitwise AND(&) each character of the user input string `str[i]` with `0xf`.
+The result is used as index of charset `isrveawhobpnutfg` to create a new string.
+Then the program compares new string with `giants`.
 ```c
 char *charset = "isrveawhobpnutfg";